 Explore the ecology, ecosystems and people of Costa Rica's Caribbean Coast.
 Participate in sea turtle conservation, spend an afternoon with an indigeneous community, participate in research at Veragua Rainforest Research Park and spend a night on a small family farm.

-Patrol sea turtle nesting beaches on the Caribbean Coast, participate in a community reforestation project, spend a night with a local farm family, explore Arenal Volcano National Park and then travel to the northeastern region of the country to explore Rincon de la Vieja.
+Patrol sea turtle nesting beaches on the Caribbean Coast, spend a night with a local farm family, explore Arenal Volcano National Park and then travel to the northeastern region of the country to explore Rincon de la Vieja.
 Along the way, visit Pacific beaches, raft, zip line, hike and more!

 Osa Peninsula turtle work & sustainable community visit